Unsupervised Representation Learning for 3D Mesh Parameterization with Semantic and Visibility Objectives: Methodology

 \subsection{Base Neural Architecture for UV-Parameterization Learning}

-{ To emulate the sequence of operations an artist would typically perform when constructing a UV atlas for a 3D mesh, such as stretching a canvas, placing it over the 3D surface, adding surface cuts where needed, and finally flattening it back to the plane, we build upon the idea of a deforming a 2D grid \citet{FoldingNet} by leveraging \textit{bi-directional cycle mapping} backbone, proposed in \citet{ParaPoint,FlattenAnyhting,Nuvo,FlexPara}.
+{ To emulate the sequence of operations an artist would typically perform when constructing a UV atlas for a 3D mesh, such as stretching a canvas, placing it over the 3D surface, adding surface cuts where needed, and finally flattening it back to the plane, we build upon the idea of a deforming a 2D grid \citep{FoldingNet} by leveraging \textit{bi-directional cycle mapping} backbone, proposed in \citep{ParaPoint,FlattenAnyhting,Nuvo,FlexPara}.
+We emphasize that this stage adopts an existing previously proposed low-distortion parameterization backbone.
+We do not claim novelty for the backbone itself.
+Instead, our primary contribution lies in the design and integration semantic-aware and visibility-aware objectives as downstream tasks built on top of this established geometric foundation.
 Intuitively, the bi-directional cycle mapping enforces that projecting a 3D surface patch into 2D UV coordinates and re-projecting those UVs back onto the 3D mesh yields the original data.
-Therefore, during the learning process, any seams, local stretches, distortions, or semantic misalignments show up as reconstruction errors.
+Therefore, during the learning process, any seams, distortions, or semantic misalignments show up as reconstruction errors.
 Then, by minimizing these errors, the model is guided to produce an approximately invertible and coherent parameterization that minimizes distortion.
-To build such a mapping, inspired by recent advances in global parameterization networks \citet{FlexPara, Nuvo}, our backbone is composed of four geometrically interpretable subnetworks: \textit{(i) deforming network}, which starts from a regular 2D grid and adaptively deforms it into candidate UV coordinates; \textit{(ii) wrapping network}, which maps those 2D UV candidates to the 3D surface by smoothly bending the deformed grid to conform to the input mesh, bridging the 2D and 3D domains; \textit{(iii) cutting network}, which operates on the wrapped 3D surface to open the closed geometry by placing seams that reduce distortion for subsequent flattening; and \textit{(iv) unwrapping network}, which projects the resulting open 3D surface back to 2D while preserving smoothness and geometric coherence.
+To build such a mapping, inspired by recent advances in global parameterization networks \citep{FlexPara, Nuvo}, our backbone is composed of four geometrically interpretable subnetworks: \textit{(i) deforming network}, which starts from a regular 2D grid and adaptively deforms it into candidate UV coordinates; \textit{(ii) wrapping network}, which maps those 2D UV candidates to the 3D surface by smoothly bending the deformed grid to conform to the input mesh, bridging the 2D and 3D domains; \textit{(iii) cutting network}, which operates on the wrapped 3D surface to open the closed geometry by placing seams that reduce distortion for subsequent flattening; and \textit{(iv) unwrapping network}, which projects the resulting open 3D surface back to 2D while preserving smoothness and geometric coherence.
 In this design, Each subnetwork is a pointwise MLP applied to mesh vertices, and the whole architecture is trained end-to-end in an unsupervised fashion.
 The four subnetworks form two complementary branches enforcing 2D–3D–2D and 3D–2D–3D cycles for ensuring consistency across 2D and 3D domains.
 Coupled with differentiable losses that encourage bijectivity and minimize distortion, this backbone produces candidate UV parameterizations for the next stages.
 Further details on the loss design and the interaction of the four sub-networks within the two-branch bi-directional cycle are given in Appendix~\ref{RemarksBaseArchitectureUVParameterizationLearning}.

 }